 In order to ensure the social distancing guidelines, we encourage visitors to purchase timed online tickets that are good for both museums, for one day only.

 Hand sanitizer stations are located at the entrance of both museum facilities.
-All interactive exhibits are disabled.
-The museum store will also remain closed, but online sales are available.
+Interactive exhibits are routinely sanitized.
+The museum store has reopened and online sales are still available.

 Staff is developing our reopening plan per the suggestions of the American Alliance of Museums which states, "a gradual approach [which] allows your museum to prioritize health and safety while taking progressive steps to restore regular operations."

 We were unable to host a community event this year, but our museum was open to celebrate Juneteenth which marks the date of June 19th, 1865, two and half years after the Emancipation Proclamation, when enslaved people in Texas were finally freed.
 Miss Moss shared a special story and song underneath the story tree at Arcadia Homestead to celebrate.

 Check out these fun resources to use at home!